suizokukan/alpha2aleph/README.md

 If you write something like:
 `I know the Hebrew word for 'king', it's "“mlḵ”".`

-The expected output is `I know the Hebrew word for 'king', it's "כלמ".`
+The expected output is `I know the Hebrew word for 'king', it's "מלכ‎".`

 ## [4.2] symbols file
 * utf-8